 • If you only want to sync files with certain file extension, click the funnel shapped icon next to the selected folders, and include or exclude file extension you want to sync.

-3. To automatic sync files, click "Schedule" and select daily/weekly/monthly.
+3. To automatically sync files, click "Schedule" and select daily/weekly/monthly.
 Also, you can sync files during system shutdown with the help of "Event triggers".
 After that, click "Start Sync" to begin the pending operation.

 Aside from directly transferring files from server to server, you still can sync files to external hard drive like HDD, SSD, flash drive, CD/DVD etc and connect it to another server via a connector, whether USB port, adapter or encloser.
 Similarly, it's feasible to synchronize files to NAS or cloud storage and access them from a computer.